jeka-dev/jeka/docs/faq.md

 }
 ```

-### How can I generate Eclipse/Intellij without using ProjectKBean ?
+### How can I sync  Eclipse/Intellij without using ProjectKBean ?

+`ProjectKBean` KBean provides IDE sync out-of-the-box but you may prefer to not use it.

-Just make your _KBean_ class implement `JkJavaIdeSupport`.
+Just let your KBean implements `JkJavaIdeSupport` and implement the unique method that is
+proving info necessary to generate IDE metadata file.

+Then, for sync, just execute `jeka intellij: iml` as usual.